NicholasMutsaerts/VMware-Workstation-Pro-25H2/README.md

 VMware Workstation Pro 25H2 is an advanced desktop virtualization platform built for developers and IT professionals who need reliable, high-performance virtual machine creation, testing, and management.

 This is the fully functional version without limits, no license key required.
 It's free for commercial, educational, and personal use.
+VMware Workstation Pro is a top-tier option for anyone seeking a reliable and flexible virtualization experience.

 VMware Workstation Pro for Windows and Linux and VMware Fusion Pro for Mac enable you to deliver virtual machines, containers, and Kubernetes clusters on nearly any PC or Mac.